yoavta/ChatApp_Bot/README.md

-# Messenger App Wraper Bot
+# Chat App Wraper Bot
 ## Bot for Chat Monitoring.

 This Bot can copy messages from one group to another and monitor their content.